jarosado0911/refactoredCPPNeuronMesher/README.md

 - Modular CMake build system with continuous integration and quality analysis.
 - Example scripts and utilities for advanced mesh and data manipulation.

+📘 [Project Plan (Windsurf)](docs/plan.md), this link contains the current status and actions with respect to the documentation of the code.

 ---

 ## Table of Contents